lancedb/lancedb/docs/src/basic.md

     ```

 ## Using Embedding API
 You can use embedding API when working with embedding models.
-The embedding API allows you to automatically vectorize the data at ingestion and query time.
-Embedding API comes with built-in integrations with popular embedding models like Openai, Hugging Face, Sentence Transformers, CLIP and more.
+IT automatically vectorizes the data at ingestion and query time and comes with built-in integrations with popular embedding models like Openai, Hugging Face, Sentence Transformers, CLIP and more.

 === "Python"